maxibor/sam2lca/docs/source/tutorial.md

 However, because we aligned our sequencing data against a database containing (most likely) a lot more reference sequences than what we can potentially align our reads to, the index of the file, based on the `bam`/`cram` header is huge and will slow down the [I/O](https://en.wikipedia.org/wiki/Input/output) by many folds.

 To circumvent this, we advise you to run [bamAlignCleaner](https://github.com/maxibor/bamAlignCleaner) on your alignment files, and then reindexing them, before processing them further with sam2lca.

+> For the sake of the tutorial, we use a smaller `fasta` reference sequence database.
+This step is therefore not really necessary in this tutorial.

 ```bash
 bamAlignCleaner metagenome.sorted.bam | samtools sort > metagenome.cleaned.sorted.bam